chunnodu/blog/content/Businessman.md

 Date: 25-01-2021
 Categories: Business

-An African #business man who was being interviewed about his profession, responded this way to the question:
+An African #businessman who was being interviewed about his profession, responded this way to the question:

-### "As a #business man sir, what do you do?"
+#### "As a #businessman sir, what do you do?"

 I do #business

 I #deal on #deals

 If you have a #gooddeal

 You get it to me

 If I #like it

 I #buy your #deal

 If you have #money to #buy my own

 I give you my #bill

 You #pay

 And that's #business